Moments, Sums of Squares, and Tropicalization: Tropicalization, Hadamard property, and toric spectrahedra

 \subsection{Tropicalizations of Toric Spectrahedra}

-In this section, we consider \emph{toric spectrahedra} and some generalizations relevant for pseudo-moment cones in the pure binomial case (see \Cref{subsec:pseudoPureBinomial}).
+In this section, we consider toric spectrahedra and some generalizations relevant for pseudo-moment cones in the pure binomial case (see \Cref{subsec:pseudoPureBinomial}).
 A \emph{toric spectrahedron} is a semialgebraic subset of $\mathbb{R}^n_{\geq 0}$ defined by the positive-semidefiniteness of a matrix with monomial (rather than linear) entries in a set of variables.

-Formally, let $A(x)$ be a symmetric matrix with entries that are monomials in variables $x=(x_1,\dots,x_n)$ and let $S$ be the subset of $\mathbb{R}^n_{\geq 0}$ given by the values of $x$ which make matrix $A(x)$ positive semidefinite.
+Formally, let $A(x)$ be a symmetric matrix with entries that are monomials in variables $x=(x_1,\dots,x_n)$ and let $X$ be the subset of $\mathbb{R}^n_{\geq 0}$ consisting of the points $x$ which make matrix $A(x)$ positive semidefinite.
 By the Schur product theorem, every toric spectrahedron has the Hadamard property.

-In the special case when each entry of $A(x)$ is one of the variables, so a monomial of degree $1$, the toric spectrahedron $S$ is a spectrahedron in the usual sense as well.
+In the special case when each entry of $A(x)$ is one of the variables, so a monomial of degree $1$, the toric spectrahedron $X$ is a spectrahedron in the usual sense.
 An important example is the Hankel spectrahedron, the dual convex cone to the cone of sums of squares.